 - Specific nest construction to camouflage or conceal eggs, such as using mounds or cavities to keep eggs out of sight of predators or decorating nests to help hide the structure.

-- Developing a brood patch to better facilitate the transfer of body heat to the eggs so temperatures can be regulated more carefully.
+- Developing a bare patch of skin on the belly, called a brood patch, to improve the transfer of body heat to the eggs so temperatures can be regulated more carefully.

-- Using distraction displays to lure potential predators away from nest sites, instead attracting dangerous attention to the protective adult rather than eggs or chicks.
+- Using distraction displays to lure potential predators away from nest sites.

 Nurturing Brooding Birds

-It can be a treat to have nesting birds raise their broods in the backyard, and birders can help ensure safe families if they...
+It can be a treat to have nesting birds raise their broods in the your yard, and birders can help ensure safe feathered families with these simple steps:

 - Provide bird houses of the appropriate size for desirable bird species to use.